ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi-install.md

 ![Keyboard](/images/rpi/keyboard.png)

-Now pick yourself a timezone.
-This is used to give you the correct system time for your local.
+Now pick yourself a time zone.
+Unlike convential computers, the Raspberry Pi does not have a battery-powered hardware clock and must sync the date and time from the Internet.

 ![Timezone](/images/rpi/location.png)